choosing a bird carrier

 People have a lot of questions about transporting birds so let’s dive in and answer these questions.

-How do you bring a bird home?
+How do you bring a parrot home?

 Anytime that you transport your bird in the car you want to contain it in a bird carrier.
 This is especially important when you're bringing a new bird home.